matwid03/langofy/README.md

 # Mobile English Learning App for Children

-This app was created as part of my engineering thesis using React Native, providing a fun and interactive way for children to learn English through educational games.
+This app was created as part of my engineering thesis using React Native and **Expo**, providing a fun and interactive way for children to learn English through educational games.

 ## Features